 The Bucks featured Kareem Abdul Jabbar, who would win his third MVP award that year and Oscar Robertson in his final season.
 Because of Jabbar’s popularity, many in the crowd were openly rooting for him and the Bucks.
-Jabbar gave them every reason to, as he led all scorers with 28 points in jumping to a 15 point lead by the end of the third quarter.
+Jabbar gave them every reason to, as he led all scorers with 28 points and propelled the Bucks to a 15-point lead by the end of the third quarter.
 I recall cheering for both teams.

 To put this current content, two-time MVP and Phoenix sensation Steve Nash was born during this “brutal week”.

-The Rest of the Story: The Celtics finished the season with the best record in the East, but were three games behind Milwaukee for best overall.
-As a result, when the met weeks later for their memorable 7-game series, the Bucks had the home court advantage.
+The Rest of the Story: The Celtics finished the season with the best record in the East, but were three games behind Milwaukee for best overall record.
+As a result, when they met weeks later in the NBA Finals for their memorable 7-game series, the Bucks had the home court advantage.

-Jabbar forced a decisive game seven game in Milwaukee after beating the Celtics with his sky hook in a classic double-overtime win in Game 6.
-The Celtics, however shut down the Milwaukee offense and cruised to a 102-87 win in Game 7 in Milwaukee, winning their first championship in the post-Bill Russell era.
+Jabbar forced a decisive game seven-game in Milwaukee after beating the Celtics with his sky hook in a classic double-overtime win in Game 6.
+The Celtics, however, shut down the Milwaukee offense on their home court and cruised to a 102-87 win in Game 7, winning their first championship in the post-Bill Russell era.
 The same core team would win again two years later over Phoenix.

 An injury-plagued Bucks failed to make the playoffs the next season, with Jabbar announcing at season end that he wanted to leave Milwaukee resulting in a mega-trade with the Los Angeles Lakers.